TCDocProc/arch/README.md

 ####Graph Layout
 The graph is read top down.
 The top cell beginning of a sequence of actions.
 A branch is represented by two or more sequences of cells appearing beside each other.

-####Graph View Refinement
+####Graph View Refinement:
 There are many graph view refinements which most are listed below
 - Breadcrumbs For Navigation
 - Minimap to show you where you are
 - Better colour scheme and Legend showing you what each colour means
 - Better animations and smoother navigation generally

 **Minimap**